secinst/secinst.github.io/_posts/2020-04-13-java-hello-instrumentation.md

 paginate: true
 ---

-In this article, we will set up a simple "Hello, World" type example for using instrumentation.
-Here's a simple JSP that reads the "name" parameter...
+In this article, we will build a simple Java SI agent and use it to enhance a simple "Hello, World" JSP.
+Here's a JSP that reads and displays the "name" parameter...

 ```
 <%@ page language="java" contentType="text/html; charset=UTF-8" pageEncoding="UTF-8"%>